- Vitamin D

 This is also why its highly suggested for mothers to consume prenatal supplements, even before conception.
 The beneficial 6 groups of ingredients in Prenatal Plus DHA Daily Multi Prenatal Plus DHA Daily Multi contains 6 groups of ingredients required for optimal prenatal health.
 This includes naturally derived DHA, Bioflavonoids, Natural herbs, B Complex Vitamins, and other essential prenatal vitamins and minerals.

 1. DHA Omega-3s DHA – docosahexaenoic acid – is the most complex form of unsaturated omega-3 fatty acids and found in animal products, fish oil, and algae.
 During pregnancy, DHA is involved in the development cycle from fetal growth through childhood.
-DHA is responsible for brain and eye growth, primarily in retinal development.
-It also reduces the risk of pre-term birth for expecting mothers (3).
+DHA is responsible for brain and eye growth, primarily in retinal development (3).

 2. Bioflavonoids Bioflavonoids are naturally occurring antioxidants and protects cells against oxidative stress and damage to keep cells healthy (4).
-Bioflavonoids also enhance the action of vitamin C, reduces chronic inflammation, and supports blood circulation and delivering valuable nutrition to the fetus.
+Bioflavonoids also enhance the action of vitamin C, supports blood circulation, and deliver valuable nutrition to the fetus.

-3. Natural Herbs Ginger Root Ginger is beneficial for mother during pregnancy because of its effect on the digestive system.
-It can reduce the symptoms of morning sickness and uterine cramps (5).
-Red Raspberry Leaf Raspberry leaf is also important in reducing cramps, but also has been shown to help in shortening labor and reducing childbirth complications (6).
+3. Natural Herbs Ginger Root Ginger is beneficial for mothers during pregnancy because of its effect on the digestive system.
+(5).
+Red Raspberry Leaf Raspberry leaf is also important in reducing cramps, but also has been shown to help in shortening labor (6).

 4. B Complex Vitamins Prenatal Complete contains many important B vitamins – B 1, 2, 3, 5, 6, 12 – but vitamins B7 and B9 are some of the most important.
 Biotin (B7) Biotin is a member of the vitamin B family that promotes healthy cell growth and metabolism of protein-building amino acids (7).
 Amplified cell growth and protein-building is especially important during fetal development as all bodily systems are forming.
 Folic Acid / Folate (B9) Vitamin B9 comes in two forms – folic acid or folate.
 Folate is the naturally occurring form of vitamin B9 and is most commonly found in leafy vegetables like kale and cabbage.
 Folic acid is the synthetic form of the vitamin.
 Folic acid is actually more preferred over folate because it is more easily activated and absorbed in the digestive system (16).
 Vitamin B9 is one of the most important micronutrients and needed throughout the lifecycle, but is essential during pregnancy and childhood.
 This vitamin is important for producing DNA and building new cells and is required for normal growth (7).
 When deficiency occurs, harmful defects can occur in fetuses, including neutral tube defects and improper brain development.
 Research also suggests it may also help prevent deformations like cleft lip and cleft palate.